Salary SurveyNational Family Medicine

 What does the collaborative involve?

-The collaborative will start with a 1 ½ day face to face meeting in Kansas City, Missouri on February 26-27, 2018.
-This will be followed by 6-8 interactive videoconferences over the subsequent 10 months that will include presentations and discussions about the Building Blocks and practical strategies for implementing Clinic First principles.
+The collaborative will start with a 1 ½ day face to face meeting in Kansas City, Missouri on March 2- 3, 2020.
+This will be followed by six interactive videoconferences over the subsequent 10 months that will include presentations and discussions about the Building Blocks and practical strategies for implementing Clinic First principles.
 The participating programs will identify the specific Building Blocks and Clinic First principles to prioritize for the collaborative (such as data-driven improvement, empanelment, team-based care, access, continuity of care, resident scheduling, or resident engagement).
 Examples of best practices from residency programs and teaching clinics that have successfully implemented Clinic First elements will be a prominent part of the collaborative learning.
 CEPC staff will also be available for up to 4 hours of individualized coaching by phone or e-mail for each participating residency program.

 What will be required of participating programs?

 Each residency program will select up to 3 people to participate, ideally a residency director, clinic medical director, and resident.
+An additional team member may attend, however the program will need to cover any costs over the $3000 reimbursed by the AFMRD.
 The collaborative will expect consistent participation of these individuals in all learning sessions.

 Participants will not be required to submit detailed, repeated reports on metrics though it will be recommended that they track a limited set of relevant metrics to assess their progress on their priority Building Block goals.
-Collaborative partners will be expected to complete a baseline self-assessment of their clinic using the Building Blocks Primary Care Assessment tool and repeat this self-assessment at the end of the collaborative.
+Collaborative partners will be expected to complete a baseline self-assessment of their clinic using the Building Blocks Primary Care Assessment tool, complete surveys throughout the collaborative, and submit a blog post.
 Programs will also be expected to answer a few questions at the end of the collaborative that qualitatively assess their perception of successes and challenges in making progress on the collaborative’s goals.
-Some programs may be asked to write some blog-like messages to share their experience and/or to present their experience at the 2019 Program Directors Workshop.